Soufianeterhzaz/docs/en/console-and-shells.rst

     $Email = new CakeEmail();
     $Email->domain('www.example.org');

-This asserts that the generated message IDs are valid and fit to the domain the email is sent from.
+This asserts that the generated message IDs are valid and fit to the domain the emails are sent from.

 Shell API
 =========